libsdl-org/SDL/docs/README-documentation-rules.md

 On each change to the wiki, there is a script that pulls out all the code examples into discrete C files and attempts to compile them, and complains if they don't work.

+## Unrecognized sections are left alone in the wiki.

+A wiki section that starts with `## Section Name` (or `== Section Name ==` in MediaWiki format) that isn't one of the recognized names will be left alone by wikiheaders.
+Recognized sections might get overwritten with new content from the headers, but the wiki file will not have other sections cleaned out (this is how Code Examples remain wiki only, for example).
+You can use this to add Wiki-specific text, or stuff that doesn't make sense in a header, or would merely clutter it up.

+A possibly-incomplete list of sections that will be overwritten by changes to the headers:

+- The page title line, and the "brief" one-sentence description section.
+- "Deprecated"
+- "Header File"
+- "Syntax"
+- "Function Parameters"
+- "Macro Parameters"
+- "Fields"
+- "Values"
+- "Return Value"
+- "Remarks"
+- "Thread Safety"
+- "Version"
+- "See Also"

 ## It's okay to repeat yourself.